 Depending on the laboratory method used, lipoprotein (a) levels are reported in milligrams per deciliter (mg/dL) of blood or in nanomoles per liter (nmol/L) of blood.

-The laboratory method can also affect the reference range for lipoprotein (a), so you should look closely at the test report to see the range of lipoprotein (a) levels considered normal for the specific laboratory that conducted your test.
+The laboratory method can also affect the reference range for lipoprotein (a), so look closely at the test report to see the range of lipoprotein (a) levels considered normal for the specific laboratory that performed your test.
 Your doctor can review the results with you and explain whether they were normal or abnormal.

-High levels of lipoprotein (a) are considered to be a potential contributor to cardiovascular problems like the buildup of plaque in the arteries, heart attack, and stroke.
-In general, lipoprotein (a) levels that are above 50 mg/dL or 125 nmol/L are considered to be a risk factor for cardiovascular disease.
+High lipoprotein (a) levels are considered a potential contributor to cardiovascular problems like the buildup of plaque in the arteries, heart attack, and stroke.
+In general, lipoprotein (a) levels above 50 mg/dL or 125 nmol/L are considered high risk for cardiovascular disease, heart attack and stroke.

 Lipoprotein (a) levels are determined primarily by genetics and generally cannot be changed by diet or medication.
-However, people with very high levels of lipoprotein (a) may be advised to take more aggressive measures to lower their levels of “bad” LDL cholesterol.
+However, if you have very high levels of lipoprotein (a) you may be advised to take more aggressive measures to lower your levels of “bad” LDL cholesterol.